Blog on Inspiration from Tao

 Generally, yin is passive, oppressed and feminine.
 Yang, on the other hand, is active, bright and masculine.

-Knowing yin and yang helps us to understand and manage reality.
+Knowing how the yin and yang energies can be altered helps us to have a better control of reality.

 If probably managed, a result can be an amicable yin and yang balance, which is beneficial to both parties.

-This is like what Lao Tzu depicts in the following verse:
+This is like what Lao Tzu depicts in Tao Te King:

 “Tao engenders One;